Husky Chihuahua Mix (Huskyhuahua) Breed information

 While most dogs need about 30 minutes of exercise per day, Chihuahua Husky Mixes require at least 60 minutes of exercise per day.

 In addition to daily exercise, Chihuahua Husky Mixes also need mental stimulation in the form of puzzles, toys, and training games.
-With the proper care, Husky-Chis make wonderful companions that will bring joy to your life.

-Is the Chihuahua Husky Mix right for you?
+Is it the Huskyhuahua right for you?

 What many people don't realize is that Chihuahua Husky Mixes can have an unpredictable temperament.